 - Review the information and instructions at https://ged.com/about\test/accommodations/. - At least a month before you want to take the test, go to ged.com and open an online account, or log into an existing account. - Follow the instructions to request an accommodation.
 The software will walk you through the steps to request an accommodation and submit the proper documentation. - You will need documentation of your special need from an appropriate professional.
-The software will give the exact requirements and instructions you can show the professional so they can provide the correct documentation. - Complete all the proper forms and submit them with a medical or professional diagnosis. - Start planning early so that you're able to take the tests when you're ready.
+The software will give the exact requirements and instructions you can show the professional so they can provide the correct documentation. - Complete all the proper forms, and submit them with the required documentation.